 - Why does the government give back less in the Australian Government Rebate on private health insurance each year?

-- More people are going to hospital and accessing more and more health services each year.
+- More people are going to hospital and the demand for health services continues to rise at a fast rate.

 - More people are living with chronic health problems, which are costly to manage.